garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 Updating the related-entity directly
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-In order to update the related-entity directly without using the parent-entity, set the value to be changed for the parent entity-object fetched using Repository interface method for the related-entity.
+In order to update the related-entity directly without using the parent-entity, fetch the related-entity directly using its corresponding Repository interface and set the value to be changed.

  .. code-block:: java